mozey/ft/README.md

 }
 ```

-Further validation can then be done after un-marshaling
+Validation can then be done after un-marshaling

 ## Usage